Kyuu-Ji/htb-write-up/fortune/write-up-fortune.md

 The _ampersand_ and the _plus_ are uninteresting for us and the _backslash_ is for escaping characters.
 So the only thing that is interesting is the _semicolon_.

-If we put a command as after the value in the parameter _db_ like this:
+If we put a command after the value in the parameter _db_ like this:

 ```markdown
 db=startrek;id
 ```

 Then the command gets executed.
 This means we try to get a reverse shell with **Netcat**.
-Netcat is installed on the machine but doesn't work.
-There is probably a firewall in the way because pinging works.
+It is installed on the machine but doesn't work.
+There is probably a firewall in the way because pinging works fine.
 We are writing our own script to get a reverse shell, that is in this folder named **cmd-inject.py**

 Now we have pseudo reverse shell as the user \_fortune.